philmph/philmph.github.io/content/posts/4/index.md

 ### 📝 Introduction: What does `nullable` do?

 The `nullable` argument exists within the `variable` block and determines if the value of the variable can be `null`.
-This argument defaults to `true` in both Terraform and OpenTofu.
+It defaults to `true` in both Terraform and OpenTofu.
 For more information, [the OpenTofu documentation](https://opentofu.org/docs/language/values/variables/#disallowing-null-input-values) is a good resource.

 ### 🏗️ Repository Setup